nyakiochristine/pinit-app/README.md

 ## Description

-Pinit is an application that allows users to upload photos,create accounts  and comment on other people's posts.
+Pinit-App is an application that allows users to upload photos,create accounts  and comment on other people's posts.

 Application Features include: